TuanTNG/SimOn/README.md

 This is the official implementation of the paper [SimOn: A Simple Framework for Online Temporal Action Localization]().
 We provide training code for SimOn w/o context generation (P) as it is a part of our future research.
 The released code is for On-TAL and ODAS tasks on THUMOS14 dataset.

-# SimOn: A Simple Framework for Online Temporal Action Localization

-- This is the official implementation of the paper [SimOn: A Simple Framework for Online Temporal Action Localization]().
-We provide the code for training On-TAL and ODAS tasks, training log and model checkpoint on THUMOS14 dataset.

 - For setting up the environment as well as dataset for training and testing, please checkout the `main` branch

 ### Train the model